o-longton/Game/README.md

 # Game Showcase
-*  All important modules and scripts for the camera system, character controler and matchmaking system have been included.
+*  All important modules and scripts for the camera system, character controller and matchmaking system have been included.
 *  Modules and scripts for unrelated purposes have been excluded.

  <br />